-The Independent Unit for Special Interventions and Actions or just SIAS is the special police unit in Romania.
+The Independent Unit for Special Interventions and Actions, or just SIAS, is Romania’s special police unit.
 It began its activity in 1995 within the Brigade of Countering Organized Crime of Romanian police.
 They are highly trained individuals who work as a team.
 The SIAS is abbr. for Serviciul Independent de Interventii si Actiuni Speciale.

 Today, they are part of the European group of special units ATLAS.